LegoStormtroopr/django-database-files/README.rst

 django-database-files
 =====================

-django-database-files is a storage system for Django that stores uploaded files in the database.
+``django-database-files`` is a storage system for Django that stores files in the database.
+It can act as a storage class anywhere

-WARNING: It is generally a bad idea to serve static files from Django, but there are some valid use cases.
+WARNING: There are serious downsides to storing and serving static files from Django, but there are some valid use cases.

 If your Django app is behind a caching reverse proxy and you need to scale your application servers, it may be simpler to store files in the database.

+Likewise, when using systems like Heroku where no easy and persistent file system exists, storing files in the database can provide a quick way to add file management.

 Requires:

   * Django 1.11 or above only
-  * Python 3.4 or above only
+  * Python 3.5 or above only

 Installation
 ------------